Dabbawala: Colour-coding system

 A colour-coding system identifies the destination and recipient.
 Each dabbawala is required to contribute a minimum capital in kind, in the form of two bicycles, a wooden crate for the tiffins, white cotton kurta-pyjamas, and the white Gandhi cap (topi).
 Each month there is a division of the earnings of each unit.
-Fines are imposed for alcohol, tobacco, being out of uniform, and absenteeism.
+Fines are imposed for alcohol and tobacco use, being out of uniform, and absenteeism.

 A collecting dabbawala, usually on bicycle, collects dabbas either from a worker's home or from the dabba makers.
-As many of the carriers are of limited literacy (the average literacy of Dabbawallahs is that of 8th grade), the dabbas (boxes) have some sort of distinguishing mark on them, such as a colour or group of symbols.
+Because the average literacy of dabbawallahs is that of 8th grade, the dabbas (boxes) have some sort of distinguishing mark on them, such as a colour or group of symbols.

-The dabbawala then takes them to a sorting place, where he and other collecting dabbawalas sort the lunch boxes into groups.
+The dabbawala then takes them to a sorting place, where they and other collecting dabbawalas sort the lunch boxes into groups.
 The grouped boxes are put in the coaches of trains, with markings to identify the destination of the box (usually there is a designated car for the boxes).
 The markings include the railway station to unload the boxes and the destination building delivery address.
 Some modern infrastructure improvements such as the Navi Mumbai Metro are not used in the supply chain, as cabins do not have the capacity for hundreds of tiffins.

 At each station, boxes are handed over to a local dabbawala, who delivers them.
 The empty boxes are collected after lunch or the next day and sent back to the respective houses.
 The dabbawalas also allow for delivery requests through SMS.

 Ethnicity

 Most dabbawalas are related to each other, belong to the Varkari sect of Maharashtra, and come from the same small village near Pune.
 Tiffin distribution is suspended for five days each March as the dabbawalas go home for the annual village festival.

-Dabbawalas have traditionally been male, but as of 2013, a few women had begun joining the profession.
+Dabbawalas have traditionally been male, but in recent years a few women have joined the profession.
 A dabbawala can be either a foreman, mukadam, or a simple delivery man, gaddi.
 Typically, they begin between the ages of 15 and 20.
 While they take pride in their freedom and the fact that they work in a network of their relatives, the relatively low compensation provided for their physical exertion makes them discourage their own children from joining the profession.

 In a typical day, a dabbawala picks up tiffins every morning and then sorts them once before they are loaded onto the morning train (at approximately 10 a.m.).
 The tiffins are sorted another time in the luggage compartment of the train.
 At the destination station, the tiffins are loaded into carts and deposited in stacks at the entrances of the various workplaces.
 Following lunch, the same procedure is carried out in the reverse order with the empty tiffins.